 Iran's supreme leader says protesters are 'ruining their own streets' to please Trump

-DUBAI, United Arab Emirates — Iran's supreme leader signaled Friday that security forces would crack down on protesters after they screamed from windows and marched through the streets overnight, directly challenging U.S. President Donald Trump's pledge to support those peacefully demonstrating.
+DUBAI, United Arab Emirates — European leaders urged Iran late Friday to allow its citizens to demonstrate without reprisal after Tehran signaled security forces would crack down on the protesters whom U.S. President Donald Trump has pledged to support.

+At least 62 people have been killed in the protests that began in late December over Iran's ailing economy and have morphed into the most significant challenge to the government in years.

-Supreme Leader Ayatollah Ali Khamenei dismissed Trump as having hands "stained with the blood of Iranians" as supporters shouted "Death to America!" in footage aired by Iranian state television.
+Supreme Leader Ayatollah Ali Khamenei dismissed Trump as having hands "stained with the blood of Iranians" as his supporters shouted "Death to America!" in footage aired by Iranian state television.
+State media later referred to the demonstrators as "terrorists," setting the stage for a violent crackdown as in other protests in recent years.

-Protesters are "ruining their own streets to make the president of another country happy," Khamenei said, referring to Trump.
-There was no immediate response from Washington, though Trump reiterated his pledge to strike Iran if protesters are killed.
+Protesters are "ruining their own streets ... in order to please the president of the United States," the 86-year-old Khamenei said to a crowd at his compound in Tehran.
+"Because he said that he would come to their aid.
+He should pay attention to the state of his own country instead."

+Iran's judiciary chief Gholamhossein Mohseni-Ejei separately vowed that punishment for protesters "will be decisive, maximum and without any legal leniency."

 The protests also represented the first test of whether the Iranian public could be swayed by Crown Prince Reza Pahlavi, whose fatally ill father fled Iran just before the country's 1979 Islamic Revolution.
 Pahlavi, who called for the protests Thursday night, similarly has called for demonstrations at 8 p.m.
 Friday.